sidmulajkar/sidsblog/sidmulajkar/content/posts/setting-up-pihole-as-a-recursive-dns-server.md

 ### What is a Pi-hole?
 Network-wide ad blocking via your own Linux hardware.
 The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.

+##### What is a recursive DNS server?
+The first distinction we have to be aware of is whether a DNS server is authoritative or not.
+If I'm the authoritative server for, e.g., pi-hole.net, then I know which IP is the correct answer for a query.
+Recursive name servers, in contrast, resolve any query they receive by consulting the servers authoritative for this query by traversing the domain.
+Example: We want to resolve pi-hole.net.
+On behalf of the client, the recursive DNS server will traverse the path of the domain across the Internet to deliver the answer to the question.

 ##### Web Interface